vexide/internal-documentation/src/technical/task-spawn.md

 ### Drawbacks

-The biggest drawback of this implementation is that the functions passed by the user need to be put on the heap.
+The biggest drawback of this implementation is that the functions passed by the user need to be copied to the heap.
-If you pass a closure that closes over 100MB of data, pros-rs will allocate 100MB of data on the heap just to spawn your task.
+If you pass a closure that closes over 100MB of data, pros-rs will copy 100MB of data to the heap just to spawn your task.
-Honestly speaking, it would take a pretty huge performance issue to outweight the ease of use that this implementation brings.
+Honestly speaking this is a tiny slowdown and it would take a pretty huge performance issue to outweight the ease of use that this implementation brings.